 It also aims to broaden their education by allowing them to sample other countries’ cultures at first hand.

-Our involvement this year saw the Queen's Park youngsters, along with members of the youth coaching team and other backroom staff, taking part in a two-week training camp at the Oliva Nova complex (pictured left).
+Our involvement this year will see the Queen's Park youngsters, along with members of the youth coaching team and other backroom staff, taking part in a two-week training camp at the Oliva Nova complex (pictured left).
 While in the Valencia region they also undertook some cultural visits - making good use of the Spanish lessons they were given in preparation for the trip.

-It's the fourth year running that the club has been successful in its application for a place on the highly sought-after scheme - a remarkable achievement as the project is usually restricted to full-time professional clubs.
+It's the fifth year running that the club has been successful in its application for a place on the highly sought-after scheme - a remarkable achievement as the project is usually restricted to full-time professional clubs.